LunnosMp4/Tools/README.md

 ## API

-This program use the API from www.toptal.com for css / js and html langages.
+This program use the API from www.toptal.com for css, js and html langages.